vardhinimandhalapu-beep/AI-Presentation-Prompt-Engineering/README.md

 Project Completed — V1 to V4 iterative prompt-engineering workflow documented.

-«NovaFlow and its dataset are fictional and created for experimentation.»
+«NovaFlow and its dataset are fictional and created for experimentation.» Create a polished, executive-ready, workplace-usable PowerPoint from the provided data.

+Analyze first, validate the data, then design.
+Identify missing, inconsistent, ambiguous, or unsupported information.
+Never invent data, sources, causes, assumptions, or conclusions.

+Build the narrative before slides.
+Give every slide one clear purpose and takeaway.
+Prioritize decision-relevant insights and concise professional communication.
+Clearly distinguish facts, insights, assumptions, limitations, and recommendations.

+Choose the best visual for each purpose—charts, graphs, tables, KPI cards, comparisons, diagrams, timelines, processes, or relevant images.
+Match visuals to the data and use them only when they improve understanding.

+Adapt slide count, structure, layout, typography, backgrounds, spacing, hierarchy, and styling to the data, industry, audience, and story.
+Keep the entire deck consistent, readable, balanced, professional, and free from clutter, repetition, and unnecessary text.

+Preserve all numbers, units, dates, percentages, labels, and calculations accurately.
+Never present correlation or inference as causation.
+Clearly show sources and limitations.
+Recommendations must be evidence-based.

+Before finalizing, perform QA for data/calculation accuracy, chart accuracy, unsupported claims, consistency, repetition, readability, visual balance, narrative flow, and workplace usefulness.
+Fix all identified issues.

+PRIORITY:
+Accuracy → Evidence → Decision relevance → Insight → Clarity → Visual quality → Actionability

+OUTPUT:
+Generate the actual editable .pptx PowerPoint file.
+It must be openable in Microsoft PowerPoint, presentation-ready for a real workplace meeting, and provided as a direct clickable/downloadable file.
+Do not provide only text, images, or PDF.